 - Simulate entire energy systems to help grid operators foresee potential vulnerabilities related to disruptions—and either avoid them or respond quickly to them to minimize grid outages.

 High-Performance Computing and Visualization

 The effects of physical disruptions on transmission systems with high penetrations of distributed energy resources can be evaluated at the ESIF's Medium-Voltage Outdoor Test Area.
-The research area can simulate two utility distribution feeders, support energy systems up to 13.2 kilovolts, and identify solutions for resilient energy systems.
+The research area can simulate two utility distribution feeders.

-The Cyber-Energy Emulation Platform simulates, multilayer grid environments that allow researchers to visualize and evaluate the interdependencies among power systems, network communications flows, and the ability of energy systems to withstand cyberattacks.
-This unique capability makes it possible to safely explore energy system vulnerabilities and mitigation effectiveness by integrating hardware throughout the ESIF—such as solar inverters and electric vehicle chargers—with the virtual environment.
-A real-time application provides a visual layer to the platform for dynamic use case demonstration, allowing analysts to view both the security and resilience of a given system under a variety of cyber, physical, and natural threat scenarios.
+NREL researchers use the cyber range to emulate real-world power systems, simulate possible disruption scenarios, and visualize the consequences.
+From an isolated campus to an entire regional grid, the cyber range can perform evaluations at the scale needed to match the complexity of modern multilayer grids.
+This unique capability makes it possible to safely explore energy system vulnerabilities and mitigation effectiveness by integrating hardware throughout the ESIF—such as solar inverters and battery energy storage—with the virtual environment.
+The visualization application allows teams to view both the security and resilience of a given system under a variety of cyber, physical, and natural threat scenarios.